maziac/DeZog/documentation/Migration.md

 This guide will provide some info what to do to update your projects from an earlier version.

+# Migrate from DeZog 2.2 to DeZog 2.3

+No required updates.

 # Migrate from DeZog 2.1 to DeZog 2.2

 ## Required updates